FrancescoDiSalesGithub/ngrok-tokens-replacer/README.md

 # How to use

-Add your ngrok tokens to tokens.yml
+Add your ngrok auth tokens to tokens.yml

 ```
 tokens: